 UPDATE 1 (July 15): Firmware Bug Notice: Currently on Digital Back Firmware 3.00.20, the digital back’s file format will automatically switch to 14 bit Smart everytime when the digital back is turned off and then turned back on; EVEN IF THE DISPLAYED FILE FORMAT ON THE DIGITAL BACK SAYS OTHERWISE.
 We are continuously working with Phase One on this issue to see when it can be resolved.
 In the meantime, there are two ways of workaround:

 - If Frame Averaging/Capture One Inside Style/SD main storage is a necessary part of you workflow, please make sure that every time the digital back is turned off and then back on, remember to change the file format to S14IIQ (IIQ14 Smart) and then back to the file format you are intended to use (you should need the storage counter decrease after you change the file format to a large bit depth)

 In this IQ4 Creative Control Release, Phase One has included three major feature updates for the IQ4 Camera Systems.
-You are able to download the firmware updates here.
+You are able to download the firmware updates here (as of the time of this article, the .
 Before updating please make sure you read the following important steps:

 IQ4 Creative Control Firmware Installation Steps.
 Please read all the steps before proceeding:

 - Make sure that Feature Update #4 SR2 firmware (4.02.7.fwp) is installed on your system as this is a requirement to install the latest firmware.
 It can be downloaded HERE (Feature Update #4 SR2 for IQ4 and XF)

 - Download the latest FWP file from HERE (Creative Control Package for IQ4 and XF) to the root directory of an XQD card (do not put the firmware file in any folders)

 - Make sure you have fully charged batteries inserted in the digital back and/or XF camera body with attached viewfinder